 Then one of the twelve, whose name was Judas Iscariot, went to the chief priests and said, “What will you give me if I deliver him over to you?”
 And they paid him thirty pieces of silver.
 And from that moment he sought an opportunity to betray him.
 (Matthew 26:14-16)

-This Thursday night we welcome you to join us at the Minnehaha Academy from 7:00–8:00 for our first Maundy Thursday service.
-While nearly everyone has heard of Good Friday, I anticipate that many of us have never experienced a Maundy Thursday service.
+This Thursday night we welcome you to join us at the Minnehaha Academy Lower School (4200 W River Pkwy) from 7:00–8:30 for our Maundy Thursday service.
+While nearly everyone has heard of Good Friday, I anticipate that there probably many of us have never experienced a Maundy Thursday service.
 With that in mind, let me give a brief overview of the significance of Maundy Thursday, why we are choosing to recognize it, and what to expect.

 What Is Maundy Thursday?